Way Kambas National Park: Sumatran Rhino Sanctuary

 A managed breeding centre named Sumatran Rhino Sanctuary (SRS) of 250 acre was built up in 2023.
 The goal of the sanctuary is to maintain a small number of rhinos for research, "insurance", awareness-building, and the long-term goal of developing a breeding program, to help ensure the survival of the species in the wild.
 The founding population was five Sumatran rhinos, most have been moved from zoos to the large enclosures with natural habitat at the SRS.
 Since 1997, Rhino Protection Units have been established.
 These are trained anti-poaching teams of 4-6 people that patrol a minimum of 15 days per month the key areas of the park to deactivate traps and identify illegal intruders.
-Andatu, a calf who born on June 23, 2013, is the fourth calf live in the zoo all over the world or semi-in-situ captive breeding likes in Way Kambas Sumatran Rhino Sanctuary.
+Andatu, a calf who was born on June 23, 2013, is the fourth calf live in the zoo all over the world or semi-in-situ captive breeding likes in Way Kambas Sumatran Rhino Sanctuary.
 The mother is Ratu and the father is Andalas who came from Cincinnati, US, in 2007.
 In earlier October 2003, Andatu height is almost the same of the mother height.
 The Sanctuary is not open to public.
 There are currently 10 rhinos living in the sanctuary, Sedah Mirah (female), Rosa (female), Bina (female), Ratu (female), Delilah (female), Anggi (female), Andalas (male), Harapan (male), Andatu (male), and Indra (male calf).
 The most recent birth was Indra male calf in 25 November 2023.